Azure-Samples/azure-vector-database-samples/evaluation_samples/evaluation_doc_chunking/README.md

 information from a larger text.

 To calculate ROUGE-L, the length of the LCS between the candidate summary and the reference summary is divided by the length of the reference summary.
 This gives the recall score.

-Here is the [documentation](https://pypi.org/project/rouge-score/) of the rouge_score calculated in this notebook.
+Here is the rouge_score module [documentation](https://pypi.org/project/rouge-score/) used in this notebook.

 ### In-top